sdwbgn/unitycatalog-helm/README.md

 | `serviceAccount.name`                               | Name of the service account, when not set `default` service account used                 | `""`                                               | `"mySA"`                                                                                                                                                                                                               |

 ## Uninstalling the Chart
-To uninstall the `unitycatalog` deployment:
+To uninstall the `unitycatalog` chart:

 ```sh
 helm uninstall unitycatalog